mattermost/docs/source/getting-started/enterprise-roll-out-checklist.rst

  - Resource: https://docs.mattermost.com/deployment/cluster.html

 - Create development and staging environments
- - Recommend using to test early configurations for database, authentication, file storage, Elasticsearch, prior to setting up high availability and load balancing.
+ - Recommend using to test early configurations for database, authentication, file storage, Elasticsearch, prior to setting up high availability and load balancing
  - Recommend configuring staging to be an identical replication of your production environment.

 - Create production environment